 My journey of motherhood is complicated.
-As time passes and as I am granted more opportunities to enter into the stories of other women, I am beginning to recognize that the journey is complicated for most of us.
+As time passes and I am granted more opportunities to enter into the stories of other women, I am beginning to recognize that the journey is complicated for most of us.
 Literally, for most of us.

 I have learned that celebrating Mother’s Day can feel like an unnatural choice.
-To many, Mother’s Day does not automatically come with an easy dose of all the positive emotions one might assume.
+To many, Mother’s Day does not automatically come with a simple dose of all the positive emotions one might assume.
 Recognizing Mother’s Day can easily bring to the surface emotions that we have worked unreasonably hard to hide.
 For some, loneliness, disappointment, grief, longing, bitterness, guilt, and shame are a part of this day.
 They are the pieces that make the celebration feel a bit unnatural.

 Here is what I want you to know…You Are Not Alone.
 Not.
 Even.
 Close.

 As I think about my own rocky journey, I remember the days that I sat in silence…in confusion…in loneliness.
 Years of infertility.
 Burying my 3-day-old daughter.
 Watching caseworkers remove our son following a failed adoption.
 For many years, there was absolutely no desire to celebrate.